 Do you watch training videos or attend conferences that challenge your status quo?

-The last quarter of the year is when most of us are rushing to make quotas or close out the year with a bang.
+The last few weeks of the year are when most of us are rushing to make quotas or close out the year with a bang.
 It is also a great time to get a fresh look at what you’re doing.
 Take time this week to find a way to get an outsider to look at your processes and actions.